Godard’s bracing sophomore feature receives a wonderful hi-def transfer and a series of extras that contextualize its politics.

-The filmmakers stand out of Ferrell and Hart’s way, but they refuse to modulate the story’s racial humor with any sense of subversion.
+The filmmakers stand out of Will Ferrell and Kevin Hart’s way, but they refuse to modulate the story’s racial humor with any sense of subversion.

 It takes place entirely at night, and the dingy color palette, washed-out and intentionally drab, presents Russia as an almost alien landscape.